tendermint/tendermint/UPGRADING.md

 `KV.Pair` has been replaced with `abci.EventAttribute`. `EventAttribute.Index`
 field allows ABCI applications to dictate which events should be indexed.

+`Evidence.Time` has been changed from the time that the evidence is committed on the chain to the time that the infraction happened

 ### P2P Protocol

 The default codec is now proto3, not amino.
 Check out the [TODO]() for